In Search of the Cinematic Look

 An adventurous story with a thematic backbone of tragedy might require a stronger contrast between epic vistas and intimate scenes.

 A terrifying psychological horror might require a more uncanny and disjointed approach.
+Thus playing with the element of surprise in your visual language.

 These are mere examples but they should give you the right idea.